 There’s always some home improvement job that needs doing in your house, and sometimes it is easier and cheaper to go it alone and do it yourself.
 Many jobs are perfectly safe to do yourself, and you can usually get all the supplies you’ll need from a local hardware store.
 Some jobs, however, are best left to the professionals.
 Before you start on that next project, have a look through the following list of tasks that are safe, and which need an expert’s touch.

 Painting is a relatively straightforward job, and not a lot can go wrong.
 Take care when choosing your paint colour, and try a few testers out before committing to one.
 When you’ve picked a colour, make sure you have all the equipment you’re going to need prepped and laid out before you start working.
 Move as much out of the room as possible, and cover remaining furniture and carpets with dust sheets.
+If you forget to to cover your carpets you may need to call a carpet cleaning company.
 Use a brush to go around the edging of the room first, then cover large areas with rollers.
 Most paints will need a couple of layers, so give enough time for each to dry before starting on the next.

 Some minor building work can be done yourself if you feel competent enough.
 But unless you have some experience, check with a local builder before knocking down walls or taking on too much.
 If in doubt, always get a professional in.
 Call around and get quotes from a few companies, and ask for recommendations from neighbours and people in the local areas.

 Tidying up the garden and doing some landscaping can be done yourself.
 Trimming shrubs and de-weeding make a big difference in the garden’s appearance, so take it a bit at a time.
 For larger jobs, like felling and trimming trees, try a company like Discount Tree Service.
 Removing trees can be difficult and dangerous, so speak to the experts.